Home Incident Reports 1. What an incident report is

 • Injuries — body diagram, severity, treatment given.

-• Follow-up actions — what was done to address the incident, what's planned next.
+• Follow-up actions — what was done, and what's planned next.

 The IR workflow